JessicaTay322/ZZZ_Studio-Mesh/README.md

 I dont know how to maintain too so, I hope it lasts!
 See the code history on Mesh.cs to see what I changed to make this fix work! <3

+>> I have discovered it only loads proxy models or Lod files, going to try my best, with help, to figure this one out!

 # Studio

 # NOTICE: Project has been temporarily suspended till further notice.